apnatvar/practiceCodes/README.md

 Hi, these are more than just practice codes.
-Some of these are codes that you are free to reuse.
+You can probably reuse all of these directly or in some form for your projects.
 Below is a description of each file.
 To look for the file you want press Command+F on a Mac-Safari and ctrl+f on Windows-Chrome
 Files
 1. AlphaToASCII - A very simple code.
 Takes a string as input and outputs the ASCII Values of each character